 Reputational damage can arise from a number of different sources, including:

-- The inappropriate actions of company’s executives, employees, contractors and partners.
+- The inappropriate actions of the company’s executives, employees, contractors, and partners.

 - A company’s policies or actions.